MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

+* New: Woocommerce: Added more payment complete statuses: on hold and pending payment.
 * New: Added MYCRYPTOCHECKOUT_DISABLE_WALLET_EDITOR define to disable editing of wallets.
 This is a last-resort security feature to prevent intruders from modifying your wallet addresses.

 = 2.25 20181027 =